Whatiftherapy.com

 • Habit Reversal Training (HRT) — when body-focused or repetitive behaviors interfere with progress

-These tools are used in service of ERP, not as separate or competing frameworks.
+These tools are used in service of ERP and PE, not as separate or competing frameworks.
 Treatment is structured, goal-driven, and adapted to your specific presentation — without drifting into unfocused or exploratory therapy.
 Every intervention has a purpose, and progress is measured by real-world change.

-The mission of Whatif Therapy is to help adults, teens and children across California break the cycle of fear, avoidance, and intrusive thoughts through effective, evidence-based treatment for OCD and anxiety-related conditions.
+The mission of Whatif Therapy is to help adults, teens and children across California break the cycle of fear, avoidance, and intrusive thoughts through effective, evidence-based treatment for OCD, anxiety-related conditions and PTSD.

 I work with adults, teens and children who reside in the state of California, who experience OCD, anxiety and fear based conditions (see full list of conditions).